VibhuviOiO/docs/docs/Databases/Vector-Database/Weaviate.md

 ### Use-cases
 - [A Complete Guide to Building a Semantic Search Engine for Health Articles Using FastAPI, Weaviate, and React](./Use-Case/Health-Search-Recommendation.md)

+#### References

+* [Weaviate](https://weaviate.io/developers/weaviate) - An open-source vector database for smart, semantic search.
+  Weaviate is designed for storing, indexing, and searching high-dimensional vectors.
+You can run it locally with Docker Compose, define schemas via REST, insert objects, and perform semantic search using GraphQL.